 That’s ok.
 I will get some hot press watercolour paper.
 It has a very smooth surface, and it is excellent for blending colours right on the paper. 🙂

 The two pens I used this week are Tombow Dual Brush (black) and Copic Multiliner 0.3 (black) for fine detail.
 The paper I used is vellum surface.
 Excellent for pen illustration.
 Not so excellent for watercolor, heh.

 Finally, the watercolour box set I used is super awesome!
 It was a present from a friend, and it has 24 vibrant colors in compact little boxes.
 The box itself is a palette, plus it has an additional fold out palette.
 The paints are artist-quality and fade-resistant.
-Love it!Full disclosure: I personally own and use all of these materials.
-If you buy anything using my links, Amazon will pay me a small commission (no cost to you - thank you for your support).
-But if you prefer to shop elsewhere, no problem!
+Love it!Full disclosure: I personally own and use all of these.
+If you buy anything using my links, Amazon will pay me a small commission (no cost to you - thank you!).
+But if you normally shop somewhere else, it's totally ok too.

 Drawing Time Diary

 Monday, April 17: 10 mins

 Wednesday, April 19: 1 hr, 1 hr 20 mins

 Next week I will write about humour for drawing and illustration.
 Be sure to check it out on Sunday, April 30th!